Baptists: Modernist crisis

 The rise of theological modernism in the late 19th and early 20th centuries also greatly affected Baptists.
 The Landmark movement has been described as a reaction among Southern Baptists in the United States against incipient modernism.
 In England, Charles Spurgeon fought against modernistic views of the Scripture in the Downgrade Controversy and severed his church from the Baptist Union as a result.

 The Northern Baptist Convention in the United States had internal conflict over modernism in the early 20th century, ultimately embracing it.
 Two new conservative associations of congregations that separated from the convention were founded as a result: the General Association of Regular Baptist Churches in 1933 and the Conservative Baptist Association of America in 1947.

 Following similar conflicts over modernism, the Southern Baptist Convention adhered to conservative theology as its official position.
 In the late 20th century, Southern Baptists who disagreed with this direction founded two new groups: the liberal Alliance of Baptists in 1987 and the more moderate Cooperative Baptist Fellowship in 1991.
 Originally both schisms continued to identify as Southern Baptist, but over time they "became permanent new families of Baptists."

 Criticism

 In his 1963 book, Strength to Love, Baptist pastor Martin Luther King Jr. criticized some Baptist churches for their anti-intellectualism, especially because of the lack of theological training among pastors.

 In 2018, Baptist theologian Russell D. Moore criticized some Baptists in the United States for their moralism emphasizing strongly the condemnation of certain personal sins, but being silent on the social injustices that afflict entire populations, such as racism.
 In 2020, the North American Baptist Fellowship, a region of the Baptist World Alliance, officially made a commitment to social justice and spoke out against institutionalized discrimination in the American justice system.
 In 2022, the Baptist World Alliance adopted a resolution encouraging Baptist churches and associations that have historically contributed to the sin of slavery to engage in restorative justice.

+Sexual abuse

+Some churches and Baptist organizations have been criticized by victims of rape and domestic violence for their handling of cases of abuse by pastors or members.
+Failure to report abuses to the police appears to be prevalent in Independent Baptist churches, or affiliated to denominations which attach great importance to the autonomy of the churches.
+The evangelical organization GRACE was founded in 2004 by the Baptist professor Boz Tchividjian to help churches combat sexual abuses, psychological abuses and physical abuses in Christian organizations.
+In 2019, widespread sexual abuse cases in Southern Baptist churches were reported by the Houston Chronicle and San Antonio Express-News.
+The investigation found roughly 380 clergy, lay leaders and volunteers had faced allegations of sexual misconduct, leaving behind over 700 victims since 1998.
+Meeting in June 2019, SBC delegates approved a resolution condemning sex abuse and establishing a special committee to investigate sex abuse.